w3c/ift-encoder/docs/experimental/compiler.md

 *  Base subset definition: describes the coverage of the font at the current node.
 *  Non outline segmentation: a list of segments along which the non outline data of the font is extended.
 *  Outline segmentation: a list of segments along which the outline data of the font is extended.
-This would typically be generated prior to encoding by a segmenter.
+This would typically be generated prior to compiling by a segmenter.

 Process: